-It is my recommendation that the Board of Selectmen, as the chief policy making board of the Town of the Natick utilize these indicators and forecasts to help make critical financial planning determinations for our community in the months and year ahead.
+It is my recommendation that the Board of Selectmen, as the chief policy making agency within our Town utilize these indicators and forecasts to help make critical financial planning determinations for our community in the months and year ahead.
 Town Administration remains committed to working with the entire community to understand their concerns and provide viable solutions.